 In order to even the playing field, we will also be working closely with existing ecosystem apps to identify ways to help optimize their user experiences, while also contributing even more value to both their own users and the greater Kin Economy.
-We also want to explore ways to support them in bringing new and exciting compelling Kin use cases to life within their apps.
+We also want to explore ways to support them in bringing new exciting and compelling Kin use cases to life within their apps.

 Contribute to the Kin Rewards Engine

 The Kin Rewards Engine is iterated upon in an open-source environment by the community of developers, businesses, users, and supporters around Kin.
 Our community is one of the strongest in crypto, and that’s why we also want to hear your feedback!
 If you have ideas for how to improve the Kin Rewards Engine, you can now submit ideas via a formal proposal without any GitHub knowledge by using the new KIP Form on our website: